karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       - Install Jenkins.
       - Start the Jenkins service.

+## Additional Information: Jenkins Data Persistence

+When setting up Jenkins, it's important to consider how the Jenkins data (configurations, plugins, jobs, etc.) is managed and persisted.
+The approach to data persistence differs when running Jenkins as a Docker container compared to installing it directly on the host machine.

+### Running Jenkins as a Docker Container

+When running Jenkins as a Docker container, it is recommended to use a Docker named volume (`-v jenkins_home:/var/jenkins_home`) to store the Jenkins data.
+This approach has several benefits:

+1. **Data Persistence**: By mounting a named volume to the `/var/jenkins_home` directory inside the container, the Jenkins data persists even if the container is stopped, removed, or recreated.
+The data is stored on the host machine's filesystem, separate from the container's lifecycle.

+2. **Easy Backup and Restore**: With a named volume, you can easily backup and restore the Jenkins data.
+You can use Docker commands to create a backup of the volume or copy the data to another location.
+This allows for quick recovery in case of any issues or when migrating to a different host.

+3. **Separation of Concerns**: By using a named volume, you keep the Jenkins data separate from the container itself.
+This allows you to upgrade or replace the Jenkins container image without affecting the stored data.
+You can stop the container, pull a new Jenkins image version, and start a new container while still preserving the existing data.

+### Installing Jenkins Directly on the Host Machine

+When installing Jenkins using the provided script (`install_jenkins.sh`), the Jenkins data is typically stored directly on the host machine's filesystem, usually under the `/var/lib/jenkins` directory.
+In this case:

+1. **Data Persistence**: The Jenkins data is still persisted on the host machine's filesystem, but it is not managed by Docker.
+As long as the host machine's filesystem remains intact, the Jenkins data will persist.

+2. **Manual Backup and Restore**: Without using Docker volumes, you need to manually manage the backup and restore process of the Jenkins data.
+You can use traditional file backup tools or create scripts to backup and restore the `/var/lib/jenkins` directory.

+3. **Upgrade and Maintenance**: When installing Jenkins directly on the host machine, upgrading Jenkins or performing maintenance tasks requires more manual steps.
+You need to stop the Jenkins service, update the package, and start the service again.
+This process is not as streamlined as updating a Docker container image.

+The choice between running Jenkins as a container with a named volume or installing it directly on the host machine depends on your specific requirements, infrastructure setup, and personal preferences.
+Using Docker provides a more portable and easily manageable solution, while installing Jenkins directly offers more control over the host machine's filesystem and integration with existing systems.

+Ultimately, both approaches have their merits, and the decision should be based on factors such as scalability, ease of maintenance, and alignment with your overall deployment strategy.

 ## Exercise 1: Dockerize your NodeJS App

 - [ ] Task 1: Configure your NodeJS application to be built as a Docker image